Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Conclusions

 \section{Conclusions}

-We have simulated how the brightest stars in the LMC would appear if they are placed in the Dragon galaxy at redshift $z=0.725$ and amplified by the galaxy cluster A370.
-The large magnification factors near the cluster CC, together with microlensing from stars in the ICM, amplify the flux of the stars making some of them detectable.
-In particular, we find than 1122 stars should be detected with JWST in observations reaching 30.6 mag in F200W.
-These stars would be detected as transients (microlensing events) in difference images taken $\approx 1$ year apart.
+We have simulated how the brightest stars in the LMC would appear if they are placed in the Dragon galaxy at redshift $z=0.725$ and amplified by the galaxy cluster A370 and microlenses in the cluster's ICM .
+The large magnification factors near the cluster CC combined with microlensing amplify the flux enough to make $\ga$1100 stars detectable in observations reaching 30.6~mag in F200W .
+This depth is within JWST's reach, and Dragon stars would be detected as transients (microlensing events) in difference images taken $\approx$1~year apart.
+The large number of stars allows accurate tracing of the the cluster's CC .
+More importantly, the faintest stars, such as the RGBs, will concentrate around the position of invisible DM substructures, which create their own small CC .
+This will allow mapping the DM distribution down to scales of $10^4$\Msun.

-A change in the slope of the observed luminosity function of stars is expected to be detected at $\approx 30.4$ mag for $h=0.74$, and at $\approx 30.6$ for $h=0.68$.
-This feature is due to the large number of RGB stars that start to be detected at this magnitudes.
-These magnitudes are within reach of JWST in very deep exposures.
-Galaxies at lower redshift would show the break in the power law of the luminosity function at brighter magnitudes.
-For instance, a caustic crossing galaxy at $z=0.6$ would show this break at a position 0.5 magnitudes brighter, requiring $\approx 2.5$ less JWST exposure time.
+Even accounting for the random effects of lensing, the observed LF of Dragon stars is expected change slope at $\approx$30.5~mag.
+This feature is due to the large number of RGB stars that start to be detected at this magnitude, and its observed magnitude will differ by 0.18~mag for $H_0 =68$ versus 74.
+Galaxies at lower redshifts would show the LF break at brighter magnitudes, for instance 30.1~mag at $z=0.6$.
 Cepheids should be also easily detectable at these magnitudes.
-Regular observations of the Dragon (or similar strongly lensed arcs) will allow t construct light curves of the Cepheids, and derive their period and luminosities.
+Regular observations of the Dragon (or similar strongly lensed arcs) will allow construction of Cepheid light curves and deriving periods and luminosities.
 The degeneracy between macromodel magnification and distance modulus can be broken by combining several Cepheids from the same galaxy opening the door to using them as standard candles at high redshift.

-We discuss how the large number of stars detected in deep exposures allows to trace with great accuracy the exact location of the cluster CC.
-More importantly, the faintest stars, such as the RGBs, will concentrate also around the position of invisible DM substructures which create their own small CC around them, allowing to map the DM distribution down to small scales.

-Finally, we discuss the prospects of detecting Cepheid stars up to $z=1$ and show how this is in principle possible, with galaxies such as Warhol and Spock already providing candidates to Cepheid stars at this redshift.
+Cepheid stars may be detectable even up to $z\approx1$.
+Galaxies such as Warhol and Spock already provide candidate Cepheids at this redshift.